vapor/docs/2.0/docs/routing/collection.md

 }
 ```

-This class could be place in any file, and we could add it to our droplet or even another route group.
+This class could be placed in any file, and we could add it to our droplet or even another route group.

 ```swift
 let v1 = V1Collection()